davidepatti/ultraviolet/README.md

 Just give at look at the comments in the properties file here to get an idea: https://github.com/davidepatti/ultraviolet/blob/main/uv_configs/template.properties

+Config files can now inherit from another config with `@include=other.properties` (or `@import=...`).
+Included files are loaded first, and properties defined later in the current file override the inherited ones.
+See [uv_configs/example_include.properties](/Users/dpatti/IdeaProjects/ultraviolet/uv_configs/example_include.properties) for a concrete example based on `template.properties`.
+Utility scripts are documented in [tools/README.md](/Users/dpatti/IdeaProjects/ultraviolet/tools/README.md).

 ### Exploring with UV